sendaifun/fraction/README.md

 - Only the designated bot wallet can call this instruction
 - Bot receives 2% immediately, participants get balance records updated
 - Treasury funds are preserved for participant withdrawals
-- Treasury must be an associated token account owned by the splitter config PDA
+- Treasury must be an associated token account owned by the fraction config PDA

 ### 5. Withdraw Share
 Individual participants withdraw their allocated tokens.